NethServer/nethserver-backup-data/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_BackupData.rst

 shared folders, emails but also all the configurations of the system.
 It runs daily and may be full or incremental, depending on day of week and configuration.
-The media available for backup are: USB disk, Windows share and NFS share.
+The media available for backup are: USB disk, Windows share, NFS share and WebDAV share.
 At the end of the backup procedure, an email notification will be sent to the administrator or to a custom address.

 General
 ========